whrit/n8n-nodes-smartlead/IMPLEMENTATION_TRACKING.md

   * Prefer `leadCorrespondence.replyReceivedFrom` when present; fallback to `targetLeadEmail` or `sl_lead_email` for identity.
   * Emit one item per event; respond **200** immediately.
     (Programmatic nodes require an `execute()`/trigger handler to read the payload and emit items.) ([n8n Docs][8])

+✅ Implemented in `nodes/SmartleadTrigger/SmartleadTrigger.node.ts` using the `buildSmartleadExecutionPayloads` helper to keep the filtering/secret/email logic unit-testable.

 ---